 Does Plus500 offer MetaTrader?
 Does ACY Securities offer MetaTrader?

 For MetaTrader Plus500 provides neither of these, while ACY Securities provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Plus500 and ACY Securities differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while ACY Securities requires a minimum deposit of $50.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while ACY Securities offers spreads of 1.2 (Sept 2021).
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where ACY Securities supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8, while ACY Securities offers spreads of 1.2.
+Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where ACY Securities supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or ACY Securities?

-Plus500 offers a more diverse selection of investment options than ACY Securities allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 1896, compared to 1600 from ACY Securities.
+Plus500 offers a more diverse selection of investment options than ACY Securities allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 2800, compared to 1600 from ACY Securities.